mediacloud/backend/doc/topics.markdown

 * the solr query is changed in a way that will add stories to the topic;
 * new urls are added to topic_seed_urls for the topic; or
-* a media source in the topic is newly marked as a dup of a media source outside of the cm web app
+* a media source in the topic is newly marked as a dup of a media source outside of the topic mapper web app